Does Cold Weather Make You Pee More?

 6. Stay active.

-Stretching and exercising can actually decrease the muscle tension that occurs for the body to keep warm.
+Stretching and exercising can decrease muscle tension and keep the body warm.
 Focusing those exercises and stretches around pelvic floor muscles can be vital in reducing the pressure placed on the bladder.
 Try at-home pelvic floor exercises, such as Kegels.

 7. See your healthcare provider.

-If you experience any unusual symptoms similar to OAB, make an appointment with your healthcare provider to determine what type of UI you have.
+If you experience any unusual symptoms similar to UI, make an appointment with your healthcare provider to determine which type of UI you have.
+Prepare for your appointment by reading up on what to expect.

 Aleece Fosnight